bgrinsted/postcode-parser/README.md

 ### Assumptions:
 1. This script is only concerned with validating the structure of the string.
 2. A string can be in a valid UK-postcode format, though may not exist according to postal services.
-3. A postcode containing no whitespace is considered invalid.
+3. A postcode containing no internal (or embedded) whitespace is considered invalid.
+   - e.g. "N133TP" is invalid.
+"N13 3TP" is valid.
-4. Standardisation of whitespace is acceptable and preferable.
+4. Standardisation of whitespace is acceptable.
 5. Duplicate string in InputFile.csv should be ignored.